pgexperts/handyrep/docs/setup.rst

 The plugin_name here must match exactly the name as written in the *_method configuration where it is called, and the name of the python module of the plugin itself.
 For this reason, configurations for plugins are global to their use, which may limit your ability to cope with differently configured nodes.

 Each plugin defines its own configuration settings.
 See Plugins docs for more information.
+Plugin settings, in general, do *not* have defaults, so it's important to populate all required settings for plugins.

 If a plugin has no configuration, you should still define a section for it so that the lack of configuration is clearly intentional.
 The one exception to plugin configuration is the master_check_method, which uses the master_check_parameters in the handyrep section.